 Leaving L. A.?

-To tell the truth, I came very close to leaving Los Angeles about eight years ago.
+To tell the truth, I came very close to leaving Los Angeles about twelve years ago.
 I was a single parent with a six-year-old daughter.
-I craved the security having close family members nearby provides.
+I craved the security of having close family members nearby provides.
 All my brothers and sisters live in Kansas City, not to mention my mother.
 My dad also lived there before he passed away.
 I missed them, and I knew it would be great having my family’s support while raising Day.
 I was all set to move back.
 My job transfer back to Kansas City had even gone through (I’m an Electronic Technician for the U. S. Postal Service).
 I was ready to make my move.

 As I was wrapping everything up, something happened that let me know it wasn’t time for me to leave, just yet.
 While I was in the process of getting a job transfer to Kansas City, A friend at work introduced me to her sister.
 After dating her a short time, I suddenly decided that maybe I didn’t want to leave L. A. after all.
 The rest is history.
-We were married eight years ago, and I’m happily living in L.A. with my wife and our children.
+We were married eleven years ago, and I’m happily living in L.A. with my wife and our children.
 We joined our families and became one, her two sons, and my daughter.
 Now that I have close family members in L. A. I can actually enjoy living out here.
 My daughter is also happy we’re still here, with her “Mom” and her not so new now, brothers.
 So, what else is so great about living in Los Angeles?
 Good question.

 Colossal Los Angeles, City with No Center